 Do all car insurance companies check credit?

-Not all car insurance companies can use credit scores to determine insurance rates.
-California, Hawaii, Massachusetts and Michigan have prohibited car insurance companies from using credit scores.
+Not all car insurance companies can use credit scores to determine rates.
+California, Hawaii, Massachusetts and Michigan have prohibited them from doing so.

 Some states are working toward banning that lack of credit can be used as an assessment factor.
 However, outside of these aspects, all major insurance companies will require a credit check as part of a rate quote.